DuNGEOnmassster/DuNGEOnmassster/README.md

 ### Hi there 👋

-🔭 This is Mingzhe Zheng, a first-year PhD student at the Hong Kong University of Science and Technology (HKUST) under the supervision of Prof. Harry Yang and Prof. Qifeng Chen.
-Previously, I received my B.Eng. with outstanding honor at Northwestern Polytechnical University (NPU) in 2024.
-Currently, I am a research intern at Tencent Hunyuan.
+🔭 This is Mingzhe Zheng, a second-year PhD student at the Hong Kong University of Science and Technology (HKUST) under the supervision of Prof. Harry Yang and Prof. Qifeng Chen.
+Previously, I received my B.Eng. with outstanding honors at Northwestern Polytechnical University (NPU) in 2024.
+Currently, I am a research intern at Tencent Hunyuan (Qingyun Top Talent), focusing on pre-training and post-training for large-scale video foundational models.
 I was also fortunate to have an internship at HeyGen and Everlyn.

-🌱 My primary interests are computer vision, machine learning, and multimodality, especially in the direction of generative models (GAN & Diffusion & DiT & AutoRegressive).
+🌱 My primary interests are computer vision and movie creation, especially in the direction of generative models.
 I aim to delve into efficient multimodal visual generation algorithms from both theoretical and practical perspectives and explore valuable applications of human-centric AIGC (image/video/3D).
-My long-term research goal is to create virtual humans with a trustworthy "brain" that can comprehend their surrounding environment and generate reactions (appearance level, motion level, speaking level, etc.) to real-life interactions, then produce videos similar to how directors create films in reality, titled "AI Movie Industry."
+My long-term research goal is to create virtual humans with a trustworthy "brain" that can comprehend their surrounding environment and generate reactions to real-life interactions, then produce videos similar to how directors make films, titled "AI Movie Industry."

 🤔 I am also interested in Agents and convinced that appropriate usage of LLMs can benefits marverlous visual generation tasks in the era of Large Basic Models.

-📫 I use Github as a repository for my coursework, projects and source codes for upcoming papers.
+📫 I use Github as a repository for my coursework, projects and source codes for papers.
 By the way, I enjoy staring and following genius minds(mainly focus on splendid works in AIGC)

 😄 Feel free to email me if there is any possibility of a conversation.